A lot or a little?

 What's the story?

-Dolittle (Eddie Murphy) is charged with introducing a tame bear into the forest so that he can mate with the last female of their endangered species, in order to protect the forest from developers.
+In DR. DOLITTLE 2, Dolittle (Eddie Murphy) is charged with introducing a tame bear into the forest so that he can mate with the last female of their endangered species, in order to protect the forest from developers.
 Steve Zahn and Lisa Kudrow provide voices for the two bears.
-Meanwhile, Dolittle has some problems at home with his teen daughter Charisse (played by TV's Raven) who has a new boyfriend (rapper Lil' Zane) and a secret she isn't ready to discuss.
+Meanwhile, Dolittle has some problems at home with his teen daughter Charisse (played by Raven Symone) who has a new boyfriend (rapper Lil' Zane) and a secret she isn't ready to discuss.

 Is it any good?

-It's a shame that before the opening credits are over, we've already seen bathroom jokes and sexual humor -- but at least this time it's rated PG.
+It's a shame that before the opening credits are over, we've already seen bathroom jokes and sexual humor -- but at least this time it's more kid-friendly.
+(The 1998 Dr. Dolittle was rated PG-13).
 On the upside, Murphy is just great as Dr. Dolittle, content to be the straight man to an adorable assortment of wise-cracking animals.
-And the story is a cute one.
-DR. DOOLITTLE 2 is a twist on the old classic Born Free.
-Zahn and Kudrow voice the bears so deliciously that viewers want them to get together as much as Doolittle does.
+And the story is cute; Dr. Dolittle 2 is a twist on the old classic Born Free.
+Zahn and Kudrow offer such delightful voices to the bears that viewers want them to get together as much as Dolittle does.